Blueprint Travelers

 For the afternoon, you will hike the Lake Marian Track to Lake Marian, a beautiful alpine lake.
 This hike is challenging and includes a steady climb over rocks and roots.
 You need to wear good hiking boots and avoid doing this hike when the ground could be wet because the track may be slippery.
 With the challenging hike, you will be rewarded with beautiful views of an alpine lake nestled within the mountains.
 It is a refreshingly cold lake that many people dip into to cool down after a challenging trek.

-An alpine lake nestled between mountains in Fiordland National Park
+An alpine lake nestled between mountains - Fiordland National Park Te Anau to Milford Sound

 The alpine lake of Lake Marian is a challenge to get to but the views make it worth it

-Here are some viewpoints that are along the roads within Fiordland National Park, making them easy stops where you can take in the beautiful landscape and views without hiking.
+Here are some viewpoints that are along the roads within Fiordland National Park between Te Anau to Milford Sound.
+They are easy stops where you can take in the beautiful landscape and views without hiking.

 • Hundred Falls